smalak/courier-services/README.md

 ## Courier entrance

-When a location data arrived, we don't have to check distance to store every time.
-I defined a maximum_speed threshold(200km/h) and distance between courier_location and store_location is higher than 5km I didn't do unnecessary entrance control.
+When a location data has arrived, we don't need to check distance to all store every time.
+I defined a maximum_speed threshold(200km/h) and checked distance between courier_location and store_location first.
+With that result i can decide not check for a while for some stores.

-After entrance i saved log to courier_log table over rabbitmq asyncronious.
+After entrance i saved log to courier_log table over rabbitmq asynchronously.

 Check entrances list over api